albn-itu/uni-notes/semester-5/BSEC1/projects/handin-2/README.md

 Let's assume 2 parties a client Alice, and a server Bob.

 - **Alice:** Connects to bob
-- *The TLS handshake describe above takes place*
+- *The TLS handshake described above takes place*
 - **Alice:** Generates Pedersen commitment data, and sends `h`,`g` and `p` to Bob.
 - **Bob:** Stores and acknowledges data
 - **Alice:** Rolls dice, saves result and calculates commitment